Austin Broken Bone Attorneys

 The unique concern with fractures in children is the potential for damage to the growth plate at the end of the bones.
 If the growth plate injury is not adequately repaired, the damaged bone may not grow at the same rate as the uninjured bone on the other side.
 Serious growth plate injuries call for periodic medical follow-ups until it is clear that the growth is proceeding normally.
 If not, further repair is needed.

 Fractures in Seniors

 Seniors are especially at risk of fractures.
-The elderly are very prone to breaking bones because they are prone to falling and to thinning bones (osteoporosis).
+The elderly are very prone to breaking bones because they are prone both to falling and to thinning bones (osteoporosis).
 The immobility required for fracture healing is especially hard on older people, many of whom already suffer from mobility problems, reduced activity, and other health problems.
 All in all, fractures in the elderly are far more serious than in other age groups.
-In fact, the 5-year survival rate for elderly people who suffer an osteoporotic hip fracture has been said to resemble that of cancer patients.
+In fact, the five-year survival rate for elderly people who suffer an osteoporotic hip fracture has been said to resemble that of cancer patients.
 Osteoporosis is also believed to impair the normal fracture healing process.

 Get Quality Legal Help in Austin, Texas

 If you or someone you know has suffered a fracture due to another person’s fault, it’s time to get some legal advice.
 Even if the injury seems rather simple now, that can rapidly change.
 If it’s already a serious injury, like an open fracture, or the victim is an elderly person, you will want to get help immediately.
 If repair requires surgery, keep in mind that the surgery itself exposes the patient to additional health risks as well as the pain, discomfort, and anxiety that goes with the procedure.